replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/03-adding-logs/assignment.md

 That doesn't sound correct, as the Artist for the song "California love" should be `2Pac`.
 (Told you it is a bit of a contrived example).

-### Add Analyzer
+❤️  Add Analyzer
 ================

 When a customer is having an issue with your application, asking them to scan through the collectors output isn't the greatest end-user experience.
 We can make it a lot easier for the customer by adding analyzers that analyze the output from the collectors.

-Let's add an Analyzer to the support bundle that shows an error if the `k8slove.log` does not contain `Artist 2Pac`, and helps the end user to understand what they should to fix the application!
+Let's add an Analyzer to the support bundle that shows an error if the `k8slove.log` does not contain `Artist 2Pac`, and helps the end user to understand what they should do to fix the application!

 In the Vendor Portal, create a new release and update the `kots-support-bundle.yaml` to contain the following: